2026 March break Day camp: Pre-registration for current clients opens Jan 1st at 9 am, Registration for everyone opens January 4th at 12 pm.

 Can my child participate in more than one week?

 Yes, absolutely!
-Although the formula of the week remains similar, each week the kids can build on their already acquired skills.
-If children are beginners, they must register for at least one ‘All Levels’ prior to registering for the ‘intermediate/advanced week’.
-Each week the end of the week show is a little different.
-Some of our participants have been coming multiple weeks during the summer for several years.
+Although the formula of the week remains similar, each week, the kids can build on their already acquired skills.
+Each week, the end-of-the-week show is a little different.
+Some of our participants have been coming for multiple weeks during the summer for several years.

 Do you have a fridge or microwave?

-No, children must bring a cold lunch and snacks and an ice pack is highly recommended.
+No, children must bring a cold lunch and snacks and an ice pack for the lunch box is highly recommended.

 Are there any outings during the week?